anetapuha/freeCodeCamp/docs/style-guide-for-guide-articles.md

 You can even embed relevant YouTube videos and interactive [REPL.it](https://repl.it/) code editors.

-Don't use emojis or emoticons in the Guide. freeCodeCamp has a global community, and the cultural meaning of an emoji or emoticon may be different around the world.
+Don't use emojis or emoticons in the Guide Article. freeCodeCamp has a global community, and the cultural meaning of an emoji or emoticon may be different around the world.
 Also, emojis can render differently on different systems.

 ## Attributions

-To minimize the potential for plagiarism and maintain integrity in this guide, it is important to give credit where necessary.
+To minimize the potential for plagiarism and maintain integrity in our article, it is important to give credit where necessary.

 Any material quoted, or used directly and unchanged, from source material should be wrapped in quotation marks and be adequately cited.
 Material that is not a direct quote but is still paraphrased from a different resource should also be cited.